Manitoba Historical Society

-Memorable Manitobans: John Frank “Never Break” Turner (1897-1972)
+Memorable Manitobans: John Frank “Never Break” Turner (1887-1972)

 Telegraph operator.

 On Saturday, 17 May 1919 over 200 commercial and brokerage telegraphers in Winnipeg joined the citywide shutdown by thousands of fellow workers and walked off their jobs.
 Among the wire service men who abandoned their keys were the five unionized operators at Canadian Press (CP) headquarters in Winnipeg.
-From 20 May to 11 June, Turner single-handedly sent and received all telegraphic messages on the strike, thus earning the nickname “Never Break.”
+From 20 May to 11 June, Turner single-handedly sent and received all telegraphic messages on the strike, thus earning the nickname “Never Break”.
 Turner would remain with CP in the Winnipeg and Vancouver bureaus until retirement in July 1966.
 He served as President of the Winnipeg Press Club in 1930.

 Sources:

-Death registration, BC Vital Statistics.
+Death registration, British Columbia Vital Statistics.

-This profile was prepared by Michael Dupuis.
+This page was prepared by Michael Dupuis and Gordon Goldsborough.

 Memorable Manitobans